GianlucaBeltran/SemanaTec2/README.md

 Gianluca Beltran Bianchi - A01029098\
 María de los Ángeles Garay Pizano - A01025416\
-Daniel Alejandro Sánchez Martinez - A01029120
+Daniel Alejandro Sánchez Martinez - A01029120\

+We implemented some of the functions on paint.py and used github to learn about branches and version control.